NIASC/PROM_PREM_Collector/README.md

 + GNU inetlib
 + JSON Simple

+In addition it may be required to copy/link some jar files in $CATALINA_HOMA/lib to $APACHE_ANT_HOME/lib.
+This is a part of the standard tomcat setup and not specific for this software.
+The jar files are:
++ catalina.jar
++ tomcat-util.jar

 # Setup

-start mariadb with `sudo systemctl start mariadb.service` start tomcat with `sudo /usr/share/tomcat8/bin/startup.sh`
+start mariadb with `# systemctl start mariadb.service` start tomcat with `# systemctl start tomcat8.service`

-stop tomcat with `sudo /usr/share/tomcat8/bin/shutdown.sh` stop mariadb with `sudo systemctl stop mariadb.service`
+stop tomcat with `# systemctl stop tomcat8.service` stop mariadb with `# systemctl stop mariadb.service`

 # Deploy servlet
 Currently the application is designed to be accessed via the url `http://localhost:8080/PROM_PREM_Collector/`.
 This is hard-coded in some places in the code and you may need to change this to make it work.
 In the future this will be fixed.